teuben/nemo/docs/source/index.rst

    \ddot{ {\bf r}}_i \, = \, -G \sum_{j=1;\, j \not = \,i}^N {m_j \,({\bf r}_i - {\bf r}_j)  \over {(r_{ij}^2 + \epsilon^2)^{3/2} } }

-.. todo::  This draft is the result of converting the old latex manual, *NEMO Users and Programmers Guide*, although not all sections have been included yet, and some sections have not been fully converted.
+.. todo::  This manual was converted from the old latex based *NEMO Users and Programmers Guide*, although not all sections have been included yet, and some sections have not been fully converted.